-Gloucester Island National Park covers approximately 2,960 hectares, making it a significant part of the Gloucester Islands group in the Whitsundays.
+Gloucester Island accounts for a significant part of the Gloucester Islands National Park group in the Whitsundays.
 The park is renowned for its diverse ecosystems, from lush rainforests to eucalypt woodlands, and its stunning coastline with secluded beaches, rocky headlands, and turquoise waters.

-One of the most remarkable aspects of Gloucester Island National Park is its isolation.
+One of the most remarkable aspects of Gloucester Islands National Park is its isolation.
 It's one of the few national parks in the Whitsunday region where camping is permitted.